 All STC courses are \$2.44 per program clock hour for in state tuition.
-The out of state tuition rate is \$9.78.
+The out of state tuition rate is \$9.9478.
 There are additional fees for each program - please refer to the program supply lists found at hernandoschools.org/schools/stc for a breakdown of costs associated with each program.
 The registration fee is non-refundable.
 Tuition shall be waived for career certificate programs for each recipient of a Purple Heart or another combat decoration superior in precedent who meets the requirements of State law.
-Any career center operated by the Board shall, within the nonresident student enrollment system-wide, prioritize the enrollment of a veteran who is granted an out-of-state fee waiver pursuant hereinabove over any other student who is granted an out-of-state fee waiver under this policy.
+Any career center operated by the Board shall, within the nonresident student enrollment systemwide, prioritize the enrollment of a veteran who is granted an out-of-state fee waiver pursuant hereinabove over any other student who is granted an out-of-state fee waiver under this policy.

-Payments for program tuition are made at the time of registration at the Administrative office.
+Payments for program tuition areis made at the time of registration at the Administrative office, based at 801 N. Broad Street, Brooksville, Florida, 34601.
+Payment of installment plans can be made at the administrative office, 4057 California Street, Brooksville, Florida, 34604 also.
 Cash, money order, debit card, Visa, Discover and Master Card are accepted forms of payment for most programs.

 Non-payment of agreed upon payment plan installments will result in automatic withdrawal from the career-technical program and all tuition paid to-date and fees will be forfeited.
+Class books will be returned or the cost of the book will be billed to the student at the stated purchase rate when the book is signed for.
 Re-entry into a Wilton Simpson Technical College program may be allowed as long as any outstanding amounts are paid.